Ballantynes: Christchurch

 The Christchurch store is located on the corner of Cashel Street and Colombo Street.
 The Cashel/Colombo facing building was designed by Warren and Mahoney and opened in the early 1960s.
 The Lichfield Street facing building was designed by Peddle Thorp and opened in 2020, replacing space lost due to the 2011 Christchurch earthquake.

 Current departments include cosmetics, men's fashion, men's underwear, travel goods and luggage, accessories, pantry, Floristry, stationery and homewares.
 The wider homeware department encompasses china and collectables, spa collections, appliances, kitchenware, glassware, bedding, and interiors.

 Fashion Atrium, ladies' fashion, lingerie, and ladies' footwear are located on the first floor.
 The lower ground floor includes children's wear, Solace Hair and Beauty (formerly The Salon at Ballantynes), a Beauty and Events Room, Customer Service, The Registry, toilets and a parents' room.

 An all-new cosmetics hall was completed by the time the store reopened in November 2012.
 The hall is the largest and most extensive beauty department in the South Island.

 In 1950 a branch store opened at Christchurch Airport the first of its kind in New Zealand.
 The store closed in 2019.
-A smaller branch also once operated at the Chateau Regency (now Chateau on the Park) hotel, the store opened in 1988.
+In the 1980s, small format branches opened at three Christchurch hotels, the Quality Inn Chateau (1988, now Chateau on the Park), Noah's (now Sheraton), and the Park Royal Hotel (now Crowne Plaza).
+All of these small format hotel branches were closed in 1997.

 Contemporary Lounge

 Contemporary Lounge was a youth-oriented fashion store featuring local and international designers.
 The large store was an original tenant in the Re:START container ship mall.
 Opening in October 2011, the large Contemporary Lounge was located next to the Christchurch store, across Cashel Street.
-In April 2013 Contemporary Lounge returned to 663 Colombo Street on Ballantynes' first floor.
+In April 2013, Contemporary Lounge returned to 663 Colombo Street (Mid City Centre) on Ballantynes' first floor.
 It has since closed.